lkuper/CSE290Q-2019-09/course-overview.md

 ## What's this course about?

-Although SAT and SMT solvers are widely used across many areas of computer science, they are often "black boxes" to their users.
-This course is for those who want to look under the hood and learn how solvers work, perhaps with the goal of implementing a new domain-specific solver or solver extension.
+[SAT](https://dl.acm.org/citation.cfm?id=1536637) and [SMT](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) solvers are now widely used across many areas of computer science, especially for automated software and hardware verification, but they are often "black boxes" to their users.
+This course is for those who want to look under the hood to learn how solvers work, and to explore a variety of systems that make use of them.

 About three weeks of the course will focus on SAT and SMT solver internals and will have a lecture format.
 Otherwise, the course will have a seminar format in which students will read and present papers on solver-aided languages (like [Dafny](https://rise4fun.com/Dafny/), [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/), and [Rosette](https://emina.github.io/rosette/)), solver-aided systems (like [KLEE](https://klee.github.io/) and [Quelea](http://kcsrk.info/Quelea/)), and domain-specific solvers (like [Reluplex](https://arxiv.org/pdf/1702.01135.pdf)).
 The [readings page](readings.html) has the current schedule of readings.

+Some questions I want to explore include:

+ - How does one design systems amenable to SMT-based verification?
+ - Could solver-aided languages help us build solver-aided systems like Quelea?
+ - Under what circumstances are off-the-shelf SMT solvers too big/blunt/slow of a hammer for a given problem?
+When should one build a custom solver as opposed to trying to find the right way to encode a problem for an existing solver?
+ - How can we make it easier for domain experts to implement their own domain-specific solvers or solver extensions in high-level languages?
+Could (for instance) the Reluplex decision procedure be implemented in a high-level, "declarative" way and still be efficient?

-Students will be expected to carry out an independent research project of their own choosing that fits (perhaps loosely) with the course theme of SMT solving and solver-aided systems.
+Students will be expected to carry out an independent research project of their own choosing that somehow fits with the course theme of SMT solving and solver-aided systems.

 ## Background you'll need

-This course will satisfy the [breadth requirement](https://www.soe.ucsc.edu/departments/computer-science-and-engineering/graduate/breadth-requirements) in the "Software Engineering and Programming Languages" category for the UCSC CS MS and Ph.D. programs.
-It has the graduate PL course CSE210A (formerly CMPS203) as a prerequisite; if you are interested in the topic but have not taken the prerequisite, I would nonetheless encourage you to take this course, as it will only be offered this one time.
+This course has the UCSC graduate PL course CSE210A (formerly CMPS203) as a prerequisite.
+If you are interested in the topic but have not taken the prerequisite, I would nonetheless encourage you to take this course, as it will only be offered this one time.

+I won't assume any familiarity with SAT and SMT solver internals.
+We'll mostly assume that you are familiar with the basics of **propositional logic**, but if you need a refresher, look at [Chapter 1 (Propositional Logic) of _The Calculus of Computation: Decision Procedures with Applications to Verification_](https://link.springer.com/chapter/10.1007/978-3-540-74113-8_1) by Aaron R. Bradley and Zohar Manna ([off-campus access link](https://link-springer-com.oca.ucsc.edu/chapter/10.1007/978-3-540-74113-8_1)).

 To request a permission code to register, or if you have other questions about the course, contact me at <lkuper@ucsc.edu>.

 ## Reading and responding to papers